mariellefoster/plots_and_projects/README.md

 - List of stressors, which you have to review regularly and contemplate your choices
 - Answer the question every day "what are you anxious about"

-## Pronoun Signs
+## Party Signs
+- Pronoun signs
   - Name tags
   - washi tape on cups for pronouns
+- Language signs
+  - what languages you speak

 ## Structural leftism
 - leftist philosophy stressing structure, relationships and operations as central tenants